What is DevOps?

 - The pull system – Kanban encourages you to ‘stop starting and start finishing’ – ensures that you spend your time on a minimum possible number of items at a time thereby reducing frequent context switching and loss of productivity.
 This also ensures that flow is constant – when you’re stuck on one task, there’s nothing preventing others from pulling new work i.e. the overall system is stable.

-- Automation – the board shows how your work flows, where your bottlenecks are, what you cycle time is – in effect showing you where automation might help and what needs to be improved
+- Automation – the board shows how your work flows, where your bottlenecks are, what your cycle time is – in effect showing you where automation might help and what needs to be improved.

 Why not Scrum?

 While Scrum can and does work well in delivery environments where the need to deliver may not be truly “continuous” (after all you are working with a minimum of a 2-3 week sprint cycle), Kanban’s very nature makes it more suitable.
 If you look at most DevOps implementations in the field – you’ll find it’s difficult to fit it into a standard sprint.
 Kanban’s pull rather than push and the concept of flow that forms its basis sits rather well with DevOps.
 Also, continuous delivery and Kanban work well together – both are just-in-time systems that focus on getting one thing right at a time (most of the time!).
 And course, the flexibility that Kanban brings in is an added (and necessary?) bonus.